-Eight professors from Universidade Federal Fluminense are included in the ranking prepared by the PLOS Biology journal that lists the most influential researchers in the world.
+Eight professors from Universidade Federal Fluminense are included in the ranking prepared by the PLOS Biology journal which lists the most influential researchers in the world.
 In total, 600 Brazilian researchers were recognized by the scientific publication.
 The survey was conducted by a group from Stanford University (USA) and made from the metrics of publications with and without self-citation and the proportion of articles cited.

 Entitled Updated science-wide author databases of standardized citation indicators, the polling work carried out by the American team used citations from the Scopus database, which updates the position of scientists in two different rankings: one that records the impact of the researcher during his/her career and another that highlights the impact of the researcher in a single year; in this case, 2019.